HIGHLIGHTS-UK ministers quit over draft Brexit deal, pound and bank stocks tumble

 LONDON, Nov 15 (Reuters) - Prime Minister Theresa May battled on Thursday to save a draft divorce deal with the European Union after her Brexit secretary Dominic Raab and other ministers quit in protest and eurosceptic lawmakers stepped up efforts to topple her.

-LATEST DEVELOPMENTS - Sterling tumbled 1.5 percent versus the dollar and was headed for its biggest drop this year against the euro. - France led calls among EU states for changes to the draft deal. - A leadership challenge to May could be completed in weeks, eurosceptic lawmaker Jacob Rees-Mogg said. - The BBC reported Conservative lawmakers have not yet submitted enough letters to trigger a confidence vote in her. - A vote can be triggered if 48 Conservative lawmakers (15 percent of the total) write a letter of no confidence to the chairman of the party’s so-called 1922 committee, Graham Brady. - May’s spokesman said she will fight for her premiership if such a vote is called. - Environment secretary and prominent Brexiteer Michael Gove has turned down the chance to replace Raab, the London Evening Standard newspaper reported. - Euro zone banks which issued large amounts of loss-absorbing debt under English law could have more time to meet requirements after Brexit, the bloc’s agency responsible for winding down failing lenders.
+LATEST DEVELOPMENTS - The Financial Conduct Authority said it was in regular contact with financial firms as shares in major banks tumbled on worries over future access to the EU market. - Sterling tumbled 1.5 percent versus the dollar and was headed for its biggest drop this year against the euro. - France led calls among EU states for changes to the draft deal. - A leadership challenge to May could be completed in weeks, eurosceptic lawmaker Jacob Rees-Mogg said. - The BBC reported Conservative lawmakers have not yet submitted enough letters to trigger a confidence vote in her. - A vote can be triggered if 48 Conservative lawmakers (15 percent of the total) write a letter of no confidence to the chairman of the party’s so-called 1922 committee, Graham Brady. - May’s spokesman said she will fight for her premiership if such a vote is called. - Environment secretary and prominent Brexiteer Michael Gove has turned down the chance to replace Raab, the London Evening Standard newspaper reported. - Euro zone banks which issued large amounts of loss-absorbing debt under English law could have more time to meet requirements after Brexit, the bloc’s agency responsible for winding down failing lenders.

 FINANCIAL MARKETS British financial regulators held a conference call with major banks seeking feedback on market conditions after the pound and financial stocks sank following Raab’s resignation, sources said.
 One source said the call was a direct request from Bank of England Governor Mark Carney.
 The central bank declined to comment.